torsday/notebook/ops/ldap.md

 *Note: the "-" character between each attribute change is required.
 Also note that each directory entry ends with a "-" followed by a blank line.
 The final "-" is required.*

-An LDIF file that adds a telephone number to an existing user
+Add a telephone number to an existing user.

 ```sh
 dn: cn=Peter Michaels, ou=Artists, l=San Francisco, c=US